Stochastic arbitrage with market index options: Stochastic dominance constraints

 \subsection{First-order stochastic dominance}

 We now turn to solving the portfolio choice problem posed in Section \ref{sec:problem} when the symbol $\gtrsim$ appearing in the stochastic dominance constraint \eqref{eq:sdconstraint} is understood to denote first-order stochastic dominance.
 While second-order stochastic dominance constraints may be formulated in terms of linear inequalities and are therefore convenient to implement in a linear program, first-order stochastic dominance constraints do not generally admit such a formulation.
 They may instead be formulated in terms of a combination of linear inequalities and binary constraints.
 Such a formulation was introduced in \citet{Kuosmanen04} and subsequently improved in \citet{Luedtke08}.
-Theorem 4.1 in the latter article, and the subsequent discussion, implies that any given $(\boldsymbol{\alpha},\boldsymbol{\beta})\in\mathcal{P}$ satisfies the first-order stochastic dominance constraint \eqref{eq:sdconstraint} if and only if there exists an $n\times n$ binary matrix $\boldsymbol{\Psi}$ and an $n\times1$ nonnegative vector $\boldsymbol{\xi}$ satisfying \eqref{eq:Lconstraint1}, \eqref{eq:Lconstraint2}, \eqref{eq:Lconstraint4} and
+Theorem 4.1 in the latter article, and the subsequent discussion, implies that any given $(\boldsymbol{\alpha},\boldsymbol{\beta})\in\mathcal{P}$ satisfies the first-order stochastic dominance constraint \eqref{eq:sdconstraint} if and only if there exists an $n\times n$ binary matrix $\boldsymbol{\Psi}$ and an $n\times1$ nonnegative vector $\boldsymbol{\xi}$ satisfying \eqref{eq:Lconstraint1}, \eqref{eq:Lconstraint2}, \eqref{eq:Lconstraint3} and \eqref{eq:Lconstraint4}.
+This leads us to propose the following mixed-integer linear program for solving our portfolio choice problem. \begin{MILP} Choose two $m\times1$ nonnegative vectors $\boldsymbol{\alpha},\boldsymbol{\beta}$, an $n\times1$ nonnegative vector $\boldsymbol{\xi}$, and an $n\times n$ binary matrix $\boldsymbol{\Psi}$ to maximize $-\mathbf{p}^\top\boldsymbol{\alpha}+\mathbf{q}^\top\boldsymbol{\beta}$ subject to the constraints \eqref{eq:Lconstraint1}, \eqref{eq:Lconstraint2}, \eqref{eq:Lconstraint3}, \eqref{eq:Lconstraint4} and \eqref{eq:PLconstraint3}. \end{MILP}